5. THE TYPICAL SOUL-WINNING PROGRAM DOESN’T EMPHASIZE THE IMPORTANCE OF ANSWERING SINCERE QUESTIONS.

 The previous is from a Carl Hatch soul-winning seminar at Texas Baptist University.

 This is nothing more than cheap salesmanship.
 It might be a good way to sell a used car but it is a bad way to win souls to Christ.
 There is not a hint of such a thing in Scripture.
 We can’t imagine the Lord Jesus or the apostles doing such a thing.
 When Jesus dealt with the woman at the well, He didn’t ask a bunch of leading questions to keep the subject positive.
 He is the one who brought up the woman’s immoral lifestyle.
-When He dealt with Nicodemus, He confronted the man with his need of the new birth, which Nicodemus didn’t find positive at all.
+When He dealt with Nicodemus, He confronted the man with his need for the new birth, which Nicodemus didn’t find positive at all.
 Christ told the rich young ruler to sell everything he had and follow Him.
 He told people if they didn’t repent they would perish, which is a very negative approach (Luke 13:1-5).
 He told the people that only those who continue in His Word are His true disciples (John 8:30-31).
 Jesus and the evangelists in the early churches knew absolutely nothing of the Carl Hatch squeeze.